 Siege News [View All]

-Welcome to the Siege of Augusta XXVIII!
-This year we highlight the Crusades!
+Welcome to the Siege of Augusta XXIX!
+This year’s theme is Barbarians at the Gates: The Fall of Rome!

 As in past years, The Siege of Augusta will be held at the Doubletree Hilton.